-If issued with a fine, or penalty notice, each parent must pay £60 within 21 days or £120 within 28 days.
+If issued with a fine, or penalty notice, each parent must pay £60 within 21 days of receipt, rising to £120 if paid after 21 but within 28 days.
 The payment must be made directly to the local authority.

 Penalty notices can be issued by a headteacher, local authority officer or the police.